Diavik Diamond Mine’s four-turbine wind farm, commissioned in 2012, plans to reduce greenhouse gas emissions by 12,000 tonnes per year.Read the story

-Reduction of our GHG intensity index is one of seven Group key performance indicators.
-We are targeting a reduction in the emissions intensity of our products by six per cent by 2013 and by a further four per cent by 2015, compared to 2008.
+Reduction of our greenhouse gas (GHG) intensity index is one of seven Group key performance indicators.
+We are targeting a reduction in the emissions intensity of our products by six per cent by the end of 2013, and by a further four per cent by 2015, compared to 2008.

-To achieve this target major investment is being made in new plants and technology.
+To achieve this target, we are making major investment in new plants and technology.
 The operating efficiency of our ongoing operations is also critical.

 Greenhouse gas emissions intensity